 - Staff and pupils have collaborated to design bespoke criteria for 'Outstanding Teaching and Learning at Woodlane' criteria, which are used to judge the quality of teaching and learning at Woodlane. - The curriculum is differentiated broadly into three levels of challenge, 'all', 'most' and 'some'.
-Further differentiation and personalisation is implemented when required. - We offer various parent-pupil workshops throughout the year to enable parents to best support their child and work in partnership with the school. - Our homework is provided on a standardised format and is differentiated to provide the appropriate level of challenge.
+Further differentiation and personalisation is implemented when required. - We offer various parent-pupil workshops throughout the year to enable parents to best support their child and work in partnership with the school. - Homework is a key opportunity to reinforce and extend learning.
+It is set by all teaching staff through the Firefly learning platform using a standardised format and is differentiated to provide the appropriate level of challenge.
+See the homework section for details on purpose and frequency. - When a pupil is required to remain off of school for 3 or more days, (but is well enough to learn), the school initiates Home Learning.
+This may be a short or long term plan depending on the individual needs and ensures pupils continue to receive a full curriculum if unable to physically attend.